 What SSO options do you provide?

 Forbury supports Microsoft for Single Sign On.
-There are a few options for SSO email requirements:
+There are a couple of options for SSO Email Requirements:

 - Enforce Email Match (Only allow users to link a Microsoft account that is the same username/email as their Forbury Account)

 - Enforce AzureAD Tenant ID (Only allow users to link a Microsoft account that belongs to a specific AzureAD Tenant ID)

 For more info on these read our article on SSO